 Adult and youth leaders provide the example for the unit to follow in respecting one another, regardless of whether the Scout has a special need or not.
 The unit reflects the attitude and values of the leadership.
 For youth leaders, these are real world examples of what they will face in the adult work environment and in the religious and civic organizations they will serve.
 This is an opportunity to learn how to properly demonstrate inclusion and acceptance, and to learn how others think.
-There are some key points from a leadership perspective to take into account for Scouts that have disabilities.
+There are some key points for leaders to take into account for Scouts that have disabilities.
 While they apply to adult leaders as well, here are the essentials you need to share with your youth leaders.

-- Above all else have patience patience will take you a long way in most situations. - Be flexible.
+- Above all else, have patience patience will take you a long way in most situations. - Be flexible.
 Understand the purpose of the activity and be willing to look for alternate ways to achieve the goal. - Relax.
 People can usually tell when others are tense or stressed.
 Stress can be contagious within a group.
 (So can grumpiness.) - Remember that Scouts with disabilities are people first and their disability is not part of their name.
 Ask them what words you should use if you need to talk about their challenges.
-Each person gets to choose how they are identified. - Invisible disabilities will take time to understand and you may need to talk to the Scout and adult leaders about it to really understand. - Talk directly to the Scout with a special need.
+Each person gets to choose how they are identified. - Invisible disabilities will take time to understand and you may need to talk to the Scout and adult leaders about it to really understand. - Talk directly to the Scout with a special need; not the parent, caregiver, or translator.
 Don't gossip with others about the Scout or gossip about others in front of the Scout.
 Don't talk behind anyone's back. - Assume the Scout is capable of doing things.
 These youth are just as eager for adventure as the others, and they need challenges to have a satisfying experience. - Realize these Scouts have the same needs as others.
 They want their contributions to be valued in the unit.
-They want to be accepted and to feel a part of the group-to have true friends. - Be willing to give good instructions.
+They want to be accepted and to feel like part of the group-to have true friends. - Be willing to give good instructions.
 If a Scout isn't helping when you expect it, take a moment to make sure he or she understands what is needed.
 You may need to break your instructions into smaller pieces. - Practice giving genuine praise, as often as it is appropriate. - Help this Scout when help is wanted.
 Offer to help, but don't take it personally if you are turned down.
 Be glad they want to do things themselves. - When help is wanted, do not over help or try to do everything for the Scout.
 Just like with any other Scout, don't do what they are capable of doing for themselves.
-Ask if you aren't sure. - Understand that some youth with disabilities will take what you say literally and won't get jokes or catch on when you are kidding or being sarcastic.
-You may need to protect them from being taken advantage of by other Scouts during games. - It is OK to be frustrated when things don't go as they should.
-Don't make things worse by outbursts.
-Calm down, walk away, ask another youth leader to take over for a while, and go talk to an adult leader about how to handle the situation.
-If the problem really is something the Scout with disabilities could control, then be sure to include him or her in the conversation, and allow this youth to also help find the solution.
+Ask if you aren't sure.